Last updated on May 30, 2023

 How to get around Malta

 Luckily for us, the public transport system is very affordable and there are 80 routes linking various destinations all across Malta.
 We bought our Explore Cards at the bus terminal in Bugibba.
-They cost €21 and grant you unlimited travel for 7 days.
+They cost €21 each and granted us unlimited travel for 7 days.
 The entire system reminds me a lot of London, as you also have to touch the reader with your card when you board the bus.